tprasadtp/protonvpn-docker/docs/faq.md

 - This is caused by API changed on server side.
 - To do that it requires authenticating via proton account username and password and we want to avoid that(there are no scoped tokens and minted access tokens have full access to proton API including payments and Email!!).
-- Because fastest server selection depends on geo-location, it can no longer be supported.
+- Because fastest server selection depends on geo-location and latency info, it can no longer be supported.

 ## Can I have a sample API response JSON